 Credit Reports Restricted

 Under Haw.
 Rev. Stat.
-SS 378-2.7 Employers are not able to examine the credit histories of prospective employees until they have issued an offer of employment conditional on.
-Credit reports are not used in hiring decisions unless there is a significant connection between the information and job obligations and qualifications is present.
+SS 378-2.7 Employers cannot examine the credit histories of prospective employees until they have issued an offer of employment conditional on.
+Therefore, credit reports are not used in hiring decisions unless there is a significant connection between the information and job obligations and qualifications.

-The capability to obtain credit reports after a conditional offer of employment is restricted to employers authorized by state or federal laws to request credit records Employers who hire for managerial or supervisory posts in which employees exercise discretionary judgement, or banks that are insured by the federal government or financial institution.
+The capability to obtain credit reports after a conditional offer of employment is restricted to employers authorized by state or federal laws to request credit records.
+Employers hire for managerial or supervisory posts where employees exercise discretionary judgment or banks that the federal government or financial institution insures.

-Employers who have the authority to request credit reports upon accepting job offers that are conditional are only allowed to revoke the offer if the adverse credit history is directly related to the job's responsibilities.
+Employers who have the authority to request credit reports upon accepting conditional job offers are only allowed to revoke the offer if the adverse credit history is directly related to the job's responsibilities.

 Salary History Interdiction of Inquiries

 Under Haw.
 Rev. Stat.
-SS 378-2.4 Employers in Hawaii can't inquire about an applicant's history of salary or utilize salary history data to determine an applicant's salary or other benefits.
-Employers are able to inquire regarding their expectations for salary however.
+SS 378-2.4 Employers in Hawaii can't inquire about an applicant's salary history or utilize salary history data to determine an applicant's salary or other benefits.
+Employers can inquire regarding their expectations for salary, however.

-What is shown on a background check for employment on the island of Hawaii?
+What is shown on a background check for employment in Hawaii?

-What you could anticipate to find in the Hawaii background check in the process of employment will be contingent on the reports you ask for.
-The majority of employers in Hawaii require criminal records as well as employment verification, education verification, as well as information regarding credentials or licenses.
+What you could anticipate finding in the Hawaii background check in the employment process will be contingent on the reports you ask for.
+The majority of employers in Hawaii require criminal records, employment verification, education verification, and information regarding credentials or licenses.

 A lot of employers test their employees' pre-employment drug levels for applicants.
-Employers who hire employees to operate company vehicles frequently require driving reports.
+In addition, employers who hire employees to operate company vehicles frequently require driving reports.

 Background screens for pre-employment could contain the following information: